About this site and your web author

 dedicated to those that love all things crayon.

-For a national collecting club, our memebership was always small;
+For a national collecting club, our memebership was always small but

 Many of the collecting club members collect Crayola